JacopoBucchioni/my_percentage/README.md

 ## Contributing

-I created this project from the kas's percentage repo adding some cool features in my opinion :) contributions are extremely welcome!
+I created this project from kas's percentage repo adding some cool features in my opinion :) contributions are extremely welcome!